Foreigners airlifted out; Sudanese seek refuge from fighting

 The current violence came after Burhan and Dagalo fell out over a recent internationally brokered deal with democracy activists that was meant to incorporate the RSF into the military and eventually lead to civilian rule.

-In other fighting, a senior military official said it repelled an RSF attack on Kober Prison in Khartoum where al-Bashir and former officials in his movement are held.
-A number of prisoners fled and some were killed or wounded, but al-Bashir and other high-profile inmates were in a “highly secure” area, the official speaking on condition of anonymity because he was not authorized to talk to the media.

-Sudan experienced a “near-total collapse” of internet and phone service Sunday, according to the monitoring service NetBlocks.

-“This will have a major effect on residents’ ability to stay safe and will impact the evacuation programs that are ongoing,” said Netblocks director Alp Toker. ___ Associated Press writers Isabel DeBre in Jerusalem, Samy Magdy in Cairo, Michael Corder in The Hague, Netherlands, Angela Charlton in Paris, Frances D’Emilio in Rome and Fay Abuelgasim in Beirut contributed to this report.
+___ Elhennawy reported from Cairo.
+Associated Press writers Michael Corder in The Hague, Netherlands, Angela Charlton in Paris, Frances D’Emilio in Rome and Frank Jordans in Berlin contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.